mconf-cookbooks/zabbix/README.md

     "recipe[zabbix::web]"

 NOTE:

-The web frontend is installed along with Zabbix server by default.

-NOTE:

 If you are running on Redhat, Centos, Scientific or Amazon, you will need packages from EPEL.
 Include "recipe[yum::epel]" in your runlist or satisfy these requirements some other way.